miyako/wak-ftp/install.md

 **Solution 1**: Use a dedicated project

-Every modules follows your system's calling convention.
+Every module follows your system's calling convention.

 ---